makersacademy/chitter-challenge/README.md

 ## Database set up
 1) Connect to psql
-2) Create the database using the psql command CREATE DATABASE chitter_challenge;
+2) Create the database using the psql command CREATE DATABASE chitter;
-3) Connect to the database using the pqsl command \c chitter_challenge;
+3) Connect to the database using the pqsl command \c chitter;
-4) Run the query we have saved in the file 01_create_chitter_table.sql
+4) Run the query saved in the file 01_create_chitter_table.sql to create the table for peeps
 5) Use the PG gem to connect ruby application to the Postgres SQL database
 6) Set up a testing environment separate from the dev environment
 7) Repeat steps above for the database and create database "chitter_challenge_test"